Your best option.

 Advanced technology.
 Gain hands-on experience in advanced medical facilities on our Health Science Campus, home to the College of Nursing and the UToledo Medical Center.
 UToledo’s M.S.N. graduate students have access to the latest educational and health-care technology in UToledo’s Interprofessional Immersive Simulation Center, including:

-Clinical nurse leaders are generalists focused on improving patient outcomes in hospital and clinical settings.
+Our graduates are generalists focused on improving patient outcomes in hospital and clinical settings.
 With an M.S.N. and an RN license, you will be well prepared to enter the workforce.

-M.S.N.-CNL graduate students gain a variety of skills and knowledge in evidence-based health-care practices and techniques.
+M.S.N.
+Graduate Entry students gain a variety of skills and knowledge in evidence-based health-care practices and techniques.
 UToledo’s nursing curriculum is a combination of theory classes and clinical experiences.